BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 - Both Halborn and Trail of Bits audits complete by end of month

 July 2022
-- Unpause Beanstalk at the beginning of the month
+- Unpause Beanstalk towards the beginning of the month (exact date to be voted on by the Beanstalk DAO)

 ![Bean Logo](/assets/uploads/bean-logo-128.png)